 Christine Kinsey interviewed by Gilly Adams.
-(1999)
+(1999, revised 2018)

-C.K.
-Bryan Jones, Mik Flood and myself first discussed the idea of setting up an Arts Centre for Wales in Cardiff in December 1968.
-As visual artists and writers we recognised the lack of facilities for communicating our art at that time.
-The Howard Roberts Gallery showed contemporary painting and drawing but there was no exhibition space for the diverse range of art that was developing through the 1960s.
-There was also an absence of affordable studio and performance space, so we planned a venue that could fulfil all these needs.
-Initially we considered setting up a warehouse at the City end of Bute Street as an independent artist-run venue, but a response - the only one I may add - from Peter Jones, the then Visual Arts Officer at the Welsh Arts Council, to an advertisement in I.T.
-(International Times) inviting anyone who was interested in such a venture to join us, expanded those initial ideas.
-It was a time when anything felt possible and, in the following 18 months, we set up a pilot programme of events to generate interest in the idea of an arts centre.
-In 1970 we became involved in running a scheme called Pavilions in the Parks in Newport and Cardiff, under the auspices of the Welsh Arts Council.
-This was a month-long programme of events which took place in plastic pavilions shaped like Nissan huts.
+Initially we considered setting up a warehouse, at the City end of Bute Street, as an independent artist-run venue, but a response - the only one I may add - from Peter Jones, the Visual Arts Assistant Director at The Welsh Arts Council, to our advertisement in I.T.
+(International Times) which invited anyone who was interested in such a venture to join us, expanded those initial ideas.
+It was a time when anything felt possible, and, in the following 18 months we set up a pilot programme of events to generate interest in the idea of an arts centre.
+In 1970 we became involved in running a scheme called Pavilions in the Parks in Newport and Cardiff, under the auspices of The Welsh Arts Council.
+This was a month-long programme of events which took place in plastic pavilions shaped like Nissen huts.
 The programme changed weekly and visual artists, writers and performers utilised the spaces, which were free to the public.
 We also worked with Steve Allison (now Director of the Design Stage in Cardiff), to organise a 12-hour pop concert in Sophia Gardens, with Pink Floyd topping the bill and Black Sabbath and Quintessence in support.
 Artists from all disciplines were invited to take part in the afternoon's events.
 The objective was not just to publicise the idea of an arts centre but also to raise money to fund it.
 The concert was highly successful in attracting large numbers of people, but only just covered its costs.
 In addition we organised films in the Globe Cinema, symposiums in the Reardon Smith lecture theatre, and opened up an empty department store in Queen's Street for exhibitions and performance.
 Importantly, through this venue we were able to contact other artists and members of the public: for an open discussion about what they would want for an arts centre.

 G.A.
 Oddly enough, I was involved in a Pavilions in the Parks scheme in Swansea in 1971 which was inspired by what you had done the previous year, but that did not lead to anything.
 How did you move the whole idea forward in Cardiff?

 G.A.
 What was the artistic policy for Chapter at the beginning and how did it develop?
 Was the focus on the artists or on the community which would receive the work?